ufal/bert-diacritics-restoration/README.md

 # Diacritics Restoration using BERT with Analysis on Czech language

+This repository stores scripts for replicating experiments conducted in our [paper](https://ufal.mff.cuni.cz/pbml/116/art-naplava-straka-strakova.pdf).

-We propose a new architecture for diacritics restoration based on contextualized embed-dings, namely BERT, and we evaluate it on 12 languages with diacritics.
+Abstract: We propose a new architecture for diacritics restoration based on contextualized embed-dings, namely BERT, and we evaluate it on 12 languages with diacritics.
 Furthermore, we con-duct a detailed error analysis on Czech, a morphologically rich language with a high level ofdiacritization.
 Notably, we manually annotate all mispredictions, showing that roughly 44% ofthem are actually not errors, but either plausible variants (19%), or the system corrections oferroneous data (25%).
 Finally, we categorize the real errors in detail.

 ## Requirements: